 The United States welcomes international students and exchange visitors who come to study in our country.
 While you're enjoying your time in the U.S., it is very important that you understand and comply with the requirements governing your stay to ensure that you don't jeopardize your immigration status.

-If your sponsoring institution is not The New School and your Responsible Officer does not work at New School International Student Services (ISS), you should still check in with us.
+If your sponsoring institution is not The New School and your Responsible Officer does not work at New School International Student and Scholar Services (ISSS), you should still check in with us.
 The Responsible Officer here works closely with other Responsible Officers to make sure you get the information and services you need.

 You must provide your Responsible Officer with your contact information in the U.S. (your address, telephone, etc.).
 When you check in, your Responsible Officer will collect some information that will help us provide better advice and services to you while you are in J-1 status.
-ISS will also review your immigration documents for any mistakes that might have been made when these were processed at the port of entry.
-You should check in with ISS again anytime your contact information changes or you re-enter the U.S.
+ISSS will also review your immigration documents for any mistakes that might have been made when these were processed at the port of entry.
+You should check in with ISSS again anytime your contact information changes or you re-enter the U.S.